Forty Plus Countries Ban Travel From UK - UrduPoint

 - India - India has suspended all flights until December 31, with anyone arriving from Britain on transit flights to be tested.

-Its financial capital Mumbai is being put under curfew over fears of the British strain.
+Its financial capital Mumbai is being put under a night-time curfew over fears of the British strain.

 - Poland - Poland -- which has a large ex-pat community in Britain -- has banned all incoming UK flights.